 - Bachelor of Arts (BA) in Psychology – Concordia University

-- Certificate in Creatively Fit Coaching and Open Studio Project Facilitator Training
+- Certificate in Open Studio Project Facilitator Training

 - Certificates in Mental Health First Aid, Working Mind, and Peer Support